Contact Jennifer Sweeney, Director of LEAD

 It is a four year journey beginning with a professionally focused curriculum (career dimension), combined with the general knowledge that makes you an educated, well rounded person (Core dimension), and finished off with the practical skills that help you learn how to make the most of your life outside the classroom (Life Experience & Action Dimension-LEAD).

-LEAD is the third dimension of Champlain's Integrated Education, the required four-year Student Life program.
-In year one, LEAD focuses on engaged citizenship.
-Years two, three and four address lifelong career management and financial sophistication.
+LEAD is the third dimension of Champlain's Integrated Education, the required four-year Student Life program, that addresses engaged citizenship, lifelong career management and financial sophistication.

 Many groups on campus helped develop LEAD: students, alumni, recent college graduates, faculty and staff.